astronomer/docs/learn/airflow-mlflow.md

     This DAG will first complete two setup tasks:

     - The `create_buckets_if_not_exists` tasks creates the data bucket `DATA_BUCKET_NAME` which will store the features engineered from the possum dataset and the MLflow artifact bucket `MLFLOW_ARTIFACT_BUCKET_NAME` which will store the MLflow artifacts using the [S3CreateBucketOperator](https://registry.astronomer.io/providers/apache-airflow-providers-amazon/versions/latest/modules/S3CreateBucketOperator).
+Additionally, the task also create a bucket to use as a [custom XCom backend](custom-xcom-backends-tutorial.md) if you have one defined.
     - The `prepare_mlflow_experiment` [task group](task-groups.md) checks all existing experiments in your MLflow instance for an experiment with the name `EXPERIMENT_NAME`.
 The `check_if_experiment_exists` task uses the [@task.branch decorator](airflow-decorators.md#list-of-available-airflow-decorators) to decide if creating the experiment is needed or not.
 In both cases the `get_current_experiment_id` task retrieves the correct experiment ID for `EXPERIMENT_NAME`.
 The tasks in this task group establish a connection to your MLflow instance using the [MLflowClientHook](https://github.com/astronomer/airflow-provider-mlflow/blob/main/mlflow_provider/hooks/client.py).

     After the setup is complete data processing takes place: